keybase/book-content/D-docs/03-teams/05-details.md

 name of the subteam of the parent of the subteam just based on the ID.

 Though this construction is simple, it has a notable shortcoming.
-Outside observers might be able to guess the team's parent based on corrleated changes to leaves in the tree.
+Outside observers might be able to guess the team's parent based on correlated changes to leaves in the tree.
 Though members of the `adidas` teams can't know the names of teams like `nike.hr`, `nike.hr.interns`, or `nike.acquisitions.puma`, they can infer the **shape** of `nike`'s subteam tree, and when those subteams